-- A guidebook for large carnivore observers was published and distributed to volunteers in 2021. - Project is supporting territory cooperation groups by: - Providing guidelines updated based on member feedback. - Providing groups with templates to communicate with their stakeholders, for example leaflets & press releases. - Attending group meetings and organising collaborative seminars to promote local dialogue. - Relaying information between locals and authorities.
+- A guidebook for large carnivore observers was published and distributed to volunteers in 2021. - Project is supporting territory cooperation groups by: - Providing guidelines updated based on member feedback. - Providing groups with templates to communicate with - Attending group meetings and organising collaborative seminars to promote local dialogue. - Relaying information between locals and authorities.